 Lumen Technologies, Inc.: Please contact the Portnoy Law Firm to recover your losses; May 2, 2023 deadline

-LOS ANGELES, March 13, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Lumen Technologies, Inc. (“Lumen” or “the Company”) (NYSE: LUMN) investors that a lawsuit filed on behalf of investors that purchased Lumen securities (NYSE: LUMN) between September 14, 2020, and February 7, 2023, (the “Class Period”).
+LOS ANGELES, March 13, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Lumen Technologies, Inc. ("Lumen" or "the Company") LUMN investors that a lawsuit filed on behalf of investors that purchased Lumen securities LUMN between September 14, 2020, and February 7, 2023, (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.